Weightlifting DOMS: What Is It And What Should We Do About It? | MuscleSquad

 Why does DOMS happen?

 DOMS usually happens after eccentric (lowering) muscle action from an exercise you’re not used to or a familiar exercise at a new intensity.
-It could happen from low rep, heavy squats, or from 100 press-ups.
-The difference is the new level of stimulus.
+It could happen from just a few reps of a heavy squat or from 100 press-ups — the difference is the new level of stimulus.

 Can you avoid DOMS?